How to start a bounce house business and get jumping

 - Contact your bank to open a separate business checking account.

-Step 7: Hire your team and streamline operations
+Step 7: How do you hire a team and streamline operations?

 Build your delivery crew